torvalds/linux/Documentation/admin-guide/workload-tracing.rst

  * Understanding system resources necessary to build and run a workload is important.
- * Linux tracing and strace can be used to discover the system resources in use by a workload.
+ * GNU/Linux tracing and strace can be used to discover the system resources in use by a workload.
 The completeness of the system usage information depends on the completeness of coverage of a workload.
  * Performance and security of the operating system can be analyzed with